makwaijun/personalwebpagev2/content/Poetry/Poetry2.md

 Home is docile, eyes closed, napping.

-Unalarmed by movement, rustles in a jungle of warmth and pillows.
+Unalarmed by movement,
+of rustles in a jungle of warmth and pillows.
 Pillows and peace.
-A familiar sound.
-A safe sound.
+A familiar sound mumurs.

 But I do not stir.